 Have you seen Accept with Mark Tornillo?

-As for the set list – it’s only Accept songs as we know, but did you have anything to say about it, I mena, were you able to pick up any/certain songs to be included on the set?
+As for the setlist – it’s only Accept songs, as we know, but did you have anything to say about it?
+I mean, were you able to pick up any/certain songs to be included on the set?

 Yeah, yeah.
-Basically my job was to step in where Kasperi left.
-So, we are doing the same songs and I’m even playing the same parts what Kasperi did before.
-Like for this tour, I don’t get very many solos, because he didn’t either.
+Basically, my job was to step in where Kasperi left.
+We are doing the same songs, and I’m even playing the same parts that Kasperi did before.
+As for this tour, I don’t get very many solos because he didn’t either.
 So everything he played, I’m playing now.
 Basically stepping in and finishing this part of the tour, as if Kasperi never left.

 I have STEELHAMMER.
 But no, I can’t say – now I am.
-Now being in the band, previously I wasn’t that familiar with those sonngs.
+Now being in the band previously, I wasn’t that familiar with those songs.
 Honestly, I used to see him because of Accept.

 After these Dirkschneider tours are over and done, are there any plans to continue the band as U.D.O and put out some new material as well?

 We’ve already written an album.
-Basically my audition to the band wasn’t really an audition.
-But my audition was to come to Germany and write an album there basically.
-We stayed in the studio a week and writing songs together as a band, which by the way I had never done that before.
-Like sitting with the band, okay.
-“Here is this riff, you try that.
+Basically, my audition for the band wasn’t really an audition.
+But my audition was to come to Germany and write an album there, basically.
+We stayed in the studio a week and writing songs together as a band, which by the way, I had never done before, like sitting with the band, okay.
+“Here is this riff; you try that.
 Let’s try.”
 I’ve never done that kind of thing before.
 It was awesome.
 Yeah.
-There is an album, where the album is almost done.
+There is an album where the album is almost done.
 Just Udo has to finish the vocals.
 I don’t know about the release date or anything like that.
 But yeah.
-I’ve already done some music.
+I’ve already made some music.

 Dirkscheider will play three gigs in Finland later this year.
-U.D.O. usually sells approx 300 tickets per show in Finland whereas Dirkschneider shows sells much better.
-There’s a big difference and I think that Udo has noticed that as well.
+U.D.O. usually sells approx 300 tickets per show in Finland, whereas Dirkschneider shows sell much better.
+There’s a big difference, and I think that Udo has noticed that as well.

-Of course, but on the next tour, we’re going have a different – It is still Accept, but completely different set-list from this.
-Because he’s been doing the same one for a while from what I understand.
+Of course, but on the next tour, we’re going to have a different – It is still Accept, but a completely different set-list from this.
+Because he’s been doing the same one for a while, from what I understand.
 Then we have a whole different set for the next tour.
 We’ll see how that goes.

 As you’re playing with several bands, how do you coordinate your schedule?

 No, I don’t.
 It’s terrible.
-That thing with David Vincent and Dirkschneider was a problem, because I got both offers at the same time.
-And David Vincent and me had been friends since, I don’t know, for like 10 years.
-We’re really close and that whole I Am Morbid thing really started with a Brazilian tour that was offered to David and I’m from Brazil.
-So I was going to go with him and from that we ended up starting a band.
+That thing with David Vincent and Dirkschneider was a problem because I got both offers simultaneously.
+And David Vincent and I had been friends since, I don’t know, for like 10 years.
+We’re really close, and that whole I Am Morbid thing really started with a Brazilian tour that was offered to David, and I’m from Brazil.
+So I was going to go with him, and from that, we ended up starting a band.
 But he started with that tour idea.
-We never said; “Hey.
+We never said, “Hey.
 Let’s do a band”.
-It was just an offer and then we were like, “Why don’t we do that?”
-I talked to Udo and David Vincent about the tour probably the same week or maybe in a span of two weeks.
+It was just an offer, and then we were like, “Why don’t we do that?”
+I talked to Udo and David Vincent about the tour, probably the same week or maybe in a span of two weeks.
 Then I was like, I don’t know what to do.
-Actually because of that, it took me a week or so to say yes to Dirkschneider.
-Which a lot of my friends were like; “You’re crazy.
+Actually, because of that, it took me a week or so to say yes to Dirkschneider.
+Which a lot of my friends were like, “You’re crazy.
 You got to go.
 You got to say yes”.
 I’m like, yeah.
 But I don’t want to be the guy double booking.
-I don’t want to be unprofessional and I already committed to these other tour.
-It was cool, because David Vincent was cool enough to let me out of that tour, to do this show.
-So I’ve done… basically I would finish I Am Morbid show – Then fly to Germany, rehearse with these guys, do Rock Hard and come back to the tour.
+I don’t want to be unprofessional, and I am already committed to these other tours.
+It was cool because David Vincent was cool enough to let me out of that tour to do this show.
+So I’ve done… basically, I would finish I Am Morbid show – Then fly to Germany, rehearse with these guys, do Rock Hard, and come back to the tour.
 It was pretty grueling.
-It was pretty grueling like six weeks.
-I don’t plan on doing it again either.
+It was pretty grueling, like six weeks.
+I don’t plan on doing it again, either.
 If I’m booked, I’m booked.
 I’m never going to do this again.

 WORKING WITH “I AM MORBID”

-I Am Morbid, it doesn’t have anything booked that I know of right now.
-But I think I Am Morbid, I can say that I’m an official member.
+I Am Morbid; it doesn’t have anything booked that I know of right now.
+But I think I Am Morbid; I can say that I’m an official member.
 But if the band wants to book the show and I’m not available.
-I’m not going to stop them from playing and I told David that too.
+I’m not going to stop them from playing, and I told David that too.
 Because coming up here, I have a pretty busy schedule with Dirkschneider.
-I told David if you want to do shows; “Do them.”
-Like there is a few guitar players that I recommended for him that was a fill in.
-But there is no dates right now.
+I told David if you want to do shows, “Do them.”
+Like there are a few guitar players that I recommended for him that was a fill-in.
+But there are no dates right now.
 So I really don’t know what’s going on with that.

-I Am Morbid is kind of relief for many fans, because they are afraid of – “What the hell David is doing now?”- when he is doing that country and other non metal stuff.
+I Am Morbid is a kind of relief for many fans because they are afraid of – “What the hell David is doing now?”- when he is doing that country and other non-metal stuff.

 It’s funny.
-Because personally I really like his country stuff.
-Because it’s not country, commercial country.
+Because personally, I really like his country stuff.
+Because it’s not a country, commercial country.
 It’s soft rock country.
 It’s like Johnny Cash.
 It’s cool.
-It’s not like Carrie Underwood or anything, it’s Johnny Cash.
-So I really like that to begin with.
-But a lot of fans in Russia were telling me that, my friend didn’t want to come because he thought he was going to play country.
+It’s not like Carrie Underwood or anything; it’s Johnny Cash.
+So I really like that, to begin with.
+But many fans in Russia were telling me that my friend didn’t want to come because he thought he was going to play country.
 So I was like, “When did he say he was going to play country?”
 I love that people ended up thinking that.
-I know that a lot of Morbid Angel fans are also happy with the fact that we’re playing those songs, because Morbid Angel is not doing those songs anymore.
-They stopped playing the David Vincent material and David was like;” That’s perfect.
+I know that many Morbid Angel fans are also happy because we’re playing those songs.
+After all, Morbid Angel is not doing those songs anymore.
+They stopped playing the David Vincent material, and David was like,” That’s perfect.
 Because these are my songs.”
 It ended up working out.
-A lot of fans came up to us and said ; “I’m also going to see Morbid Angel, because they’re playing the other songs, Steve Tucker songs”.
+A lot of fans came up to us and said, “I’m also going to see Morbid Angel because they’re playing the other songs, Steve Tucker songs.”
 So I think it was good for everyone.

-I remember having read somewhere there would be a chance that I Am Morbid would start working on the new music?
+I remember that I read from somewhere that I Am Morbid would start working on the new music?

 That’s true.
 I wrote two songs with David.
-Actually, me and David together have written many, many songs before this.
+Actually, David and I together have written many, many songs before this.
 This is like back where he left Morbid Angel.
 We wrote a lot of music that he wanted to be a new band, and it’s not Country.
 It’s not industrial.
-Its very death metal.
+It’s very death metal.
 So we’re thinking about using those songs as an album.
 But I mean, there is nothing official.
-It’s just like, he said that in an interview and people pick up on it.
+It’s just like; he said that in an interview, and people pick up on it.
 But we haven’t done any official work, other than these songs.
-But Ira and Tim, they haven’t done any work in that yet.
-If we’re going to do an album, we definitely want to do with everyone.
+But Ira and Tim haven’t done any work on that yet.
+If we’re going to do an album, we definitely want to do it with everyone.